Autumn, Thanksgiving, Football, Sweaters, Belgian Beer...and Black Friday.

 And I'm going to show you how.

-If you don't want the hassle of trying to build a Black Friday Sale yourself, don't stress!
+If you don't want the hassle of trying to build a Black Friday Strategy yourself, don't stress!

 You can’t just shove sales on your audience and expect things to just happen.
-You need to set up your sale in an effective way, and engaging them is one of the best ways to do it.
+You need to set up your sales in an effective way, and engaging them is one of the best ways to do it.